7 tips to buying the right packaging equipment

-While some low-priced machinery are of good quality, most problems comes from lack of technical support.
-Do you have access to a certified technician for this machinery?
+While some low-priced machinery is of good quality, most problems come from a lack of technical support.
+Will you have access to a certified technician for this machinery?
 Can you find components such as sensors, pneumatics, motors, controls locally?
 Can you order size parts or change parts and be confident they will work on your machine?
-What is the track record of the manufacturer when it comes to meeting safety and electrical standards?
+What is the manufacturer’s track record when it comes to meeting safety and electrical standards?

-- Know your financing options
+Know your financing options

-Working with packaging automation expert from the start will probably save you money and certainly help you avoid many pitfalls.
+Over the years, we have helped many companies roll out 2, 4, and 6-year plans, adding new pieces of equipment every year as sales increase.
+Working with a packaging automation expert from the start will probably save you money and certainly help you avoid many pitfalls.